jeffThompson/Recipes/recipes/bagels.md

 7. Remove to a wire rack and let rest for at least 15 minutes before eating

 ## notes
+* Proofing times vary by recipe: some say up to 40 hours is probably ok though I found that I can't really tell the difference when proofing longer than 12 hours
 * While some recipes call for sugar or malt syrup in the boiling water, I find it's overly-sweet
-* The longer you boil the bagels, the more chewy they will become.
+* The longer you boil the bagels, the more chewy they will become but you risk deflation.
 I find 30–40 seconds is what I like, but you can experiment here!
 60 seconds per side is probably the max
 * See some of the troubleshooting links below for info on what you can tweak in the recipe and the effects those changes will have

 ## based on